 Degrees/Diplomas: MA Asian Studies, Monash University, Australia (1991), PhD in Japanese Studies (theatre), Monash University, Australia, (1999)

-Major publications include: New Media Dramaturgy: Performance, Media New Materialism (co-authored with Helena Grehan and Edward Scheer, Palgrave 2016), Performativity and Event in 1960s Japan: City, Body, Memory (Palgrave 2013), Theatre and Performance in the Asia-Pacific: Regional Modernities in the Global Era (co-authored with Denise Varney, Barbara Hatley and Chris Hudson, Palgrave 2013), We’re People Who Do Shows: Back to Back Theatre: Performance, Politics, Visibility (co-edited with Helena Grehan, Performance Research Books, 2013), Kawamura Takeshi’s Nippon Wars and Other Plays (ed. and translation, Seagull Books 2011), Theorising the Angura Space: avant-garde performance and politics in Japan 1960-2000 (Brill Academic, 2006).
-He has published in journals such as TDR, Theatre Research International, Japanese Studies and Australasian Drama Studies.
+Major publications include: New Media Dramaturgy: Performance, Media New Materialism (co-authored with Helena Grehan and Edward Scheer, Palgrave 2016), Performativity and Event in 1960s Japan: City, Body, Memory (Palgrave 2013), Theatre and Performance in the Asia-Pacific: Regional Modernities in the Global Era (co-authored with Denise Varney, Barbara Hatley and Chris Hudson, Palgrave 2013), Theorizing the Angura Space: avant-garde performance and politics in Japan 1960-2000 (Brill Academic, 2006).
+He has published in journals such as TDR, Performance Research, Theatre Research International, Japanese Studies and Australasian Drama Studies.

 Peter is a specialist of Japanese Theatre and dramaturgy and contemporary performance.
-He is currently co-chief investigator for an international research project titled New media dramaturgy: how new media transform the composition and reception of live performance (2012-14) that includes comparative perspectives on performance dramaturgy from Japan, Europe, the US and Australia.
-Peter serves as the Vice President of Performance Studies international (PSi) and is the co-convenor of the PSi Dramaturgy and Performance Studies working group.
-He is co-founder and co-editor of Performance Paradigm and serves on editorial advisory boards for About Performance and Museum Tusculanum Press (In Between States series).
+He is currently working an international research project: What do we value in the Performing Arts?
+An inquiry into theatre in the 21st century (Australian Research Council, 2016-18).
+Peter is an Honorary Professional Fellow at the University of Melbourne.
+He serves as the Vice President of Performance Studies international (PSi).
+He is co-founder and co-editor of Performance Paradigm and serves on editorial advisory boards including Performance Research and Museum Tusculanum Press (In Between States series).
 He is an Associate Director of the Marvin Carlson Theatre Center (Shanghai Theatre Academy) and is co-conveyor of the Dramaturgy Initiative of the Martin E. Segal Theatre Center.
-He is the resident dramaturg for the Melbourne based performance group Not Yet It’s Difficult
+He is the resident dramaturg for the Melbourne based performance group Not Yet It’s Difficult.